 - The University cannot be involved in any negotiations/disputes between you and your replacement tenant

 - If needed, Global Opportunities can confirm that a student you are in contact with is indeed an accepted incoming exchange student

-All students who undertake activities abroad which is organised by the University of Sheffield, must complete a risk awareness form for each activity.
-If you are doing multiple activities in the same country (i.e. a study placement and a work placement), you will need to complete a form for each activity.
+All students who undertake activities abroad which is organised by the University of Sheffield, must complete a risk assessment for each activity.
+If you are doing multiple activities in the same country (i.e. a study placement and a work placement), you will need to complete an assessment for each activity.